miohtama/capitalgram/posts/metamask-internal-json-rpc-error.md

 [Install Ledger Live](https://www.ledger.com/ledger-live/download).

-## Update Ledger Live and all your apps on Ledger to the latest versions
+## Update Ledger firmware and all your apps on Ledger to the latest versions

-Otherwise Firefox cannot connect to your Ledger wallet.
+Update to the latest Ledger apps version on your device using Ledger Live manager - Otherwise Firefox cannot connect to your Ledger wallet.

 <img  class="img-600" src="/static/img/content/fixed-size/metamask-and-ledger-error/5.png" alt="">
 <br>